Johnny Depp v. Amber Heard Videos Are Everywhere. Here's Why

 So it's probably no surprise that as the 27-year-old Texan was watching a live feed of the defamation trial between the blockbuster actor Johnny Depp and his ex-wife movie star, Amber Heard, he found himself writing a song.

-Sung from the perspective of Heard's lawyers, it pokes fun at how often they objected to comments Depp was making on the stand.
+Sung from the perspective of Heard's lawyers, Musso's song pokes fun at how often they raised objections to Depp's comments while on the stand.

 "I used to be respected.
 People took me at my word," he starts singing with pop-music beats in the background.
 "Then I became a lawyer representing Amber Heard."